Jcambass/toxiproxy_ex/README.md

 ## Populate

-To populate Toxiproxy pass the proxy configurations to `ToxiproxyEx.populate`:
+To populate Toxiproxy pass the proxy configurations to `ToxiproxyEx.populate!`:

 ```elixir
 ToxiproxyEx.populate!([